 The bus is non-air conditioned but ventilated with windows, which makes for a hot, dusty trip.
 At one point, the temperature on the bus was registering at 35 degrees Celsius!
 So bring lots of water (though you can buy drinks along the way at the various stops) and wear layers so you can take them off as needed to feel comfortable when the temperature rises mid-day.
 I would also recommend bringing hand hygiene gel, baby wipes or toilet paper (as bathroom stops do not have any), and plenty of things to do.

-There is a Gombe National Park Tourist office in Kigoma town, which you may want to visit to get more information before heading to Gombe.
-In my experience, the man working at the tourist office was very nice and keen to inform me on every aspect of Gombe (even though I knew most of it), including prices of the park and of private boats.
+There is a Gombe Stream National Park Tourist office in Kigoma town, which you may want to visit to get more information before heading to Gombe.
+In my experience, the man working at the tourist office was very nice but pushy.
 I had to talk over him (and yell) at one point to get him to stop talking so I could explain that all I needed was directions to the public boat.
-So to be honest, I didn’t find it very helpful aside from getting the name of the beach where the public boat departs (which I have provided below for your convenience).
+To be honest, I didn’t find it very helpful aside from getting the name of the beach where the public boat departs (which I have provided below for your convenience).